Florence, Kansas: 19th century

 In 1877, Fred Harvey, an entrepreneur who is credited with establishing the first restaurant chain in the United States, bought the Clifton Hotel near the Florence railroad station for $5,370.
 Harvey redecorated the hotel and early in 1878, the second Harvey House Restaurant opened in Florence - the first Harvey House to offer sleeping rooms in addition to a restaurant.

 20th century

 There have been numerous floods during the early history of Florence.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Florence.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.
 From 1964 to 1968, the Marion Reservoir was constructed north-west of Marion.
 Downstream from the Marion Reservoir, levees were built in low-lying areas of Marion and Florence.

 Geography

-Florence is located at coordinates 38.2444620, -96.9280786 in the scenic Flint Hills and Great Plains of the state of Kansas.
 According to the United States Census Bureau, the city has a total area of 0.77 sqmi, all land.